San Miguel de Allende: Demographics

-Catholicism is practised by 96% of the population, with most others being Protestants, among them Evangelicals.
+Catholicism is practiced by 96% of the population, supported by 16 churches, one Oratorio and several chapels.
+Most others are Protestants, including Evangelicals.
+There is a small Jewish community, and the Jewish Cultural & Community Center offers services and other events; members are largely foreign immigrants and some Mexican converts.

 The municipality is home to three institutions of higher education, the Instituto Tecnológico SSC, a campus of the Universidad Tecnólogica de León, and the Universidad Tecnológica de San Miguel de Allende.
 The city also has bilingual schools that follow the curriculum of the American educational system.
 As of 2000, 17.5% of the population is considered to be illiterate, compared to 12.1% for the rest of the state.